-Different types of aggregates as a component in making concrete mixtures & there is a range of aggregates with some common desired characteristics for concrete.
+There are various types of aggregates are used for making concrete mixtures as there is a wide range of aggregates with some common desired characteristics of concrete.

-All types of aggregate are not the same or as expected for concrete, due to local availability and acceptance.
+All aggregate are not the same or as expected for concrete, due to local availability and acceptance.

-- A strong, uniform clean aggregate with no component that will adversely affect our cement,
+- A strong, uniform clean aggregate with no component that will adversely affect the cement.

-- A sharp-edged surface that will close our concrete together,
+- A sharp-edged surface that will bond the concrete together.

-The aggregate with grain size below 4.75 mm is termed as fine aggregate.
+The aggregate with grain size below 4.75 mm is termed as fine aggregates.

 The percentage of all type deleterious materials in fine aggregate should not exceed 5 %.

-This types of Aggregates whose particles are larger than 4.75 mm are termed as coarse aggregate.
+This aggregates whose particles are larger than 4.75 mm are termed as coarse aggregates.

-Lightweight aggregates are either natural such as Pumice, Diatomite, Sawdust, Rice Husk, Volcanic cinders or Scoria etc. or Artificial such as foamed slag, sintered fly ash, Bloated clay, coke breeze, expanded perlite etc.
+Lightweight aggregates are either natural such as pumice, diatomite, sawdust, rice husk, volcanic cinders, scoria, or artificial such as foamed slag, sintered fly ash, bloated clay, coke breeze, expanded perlite, etc.

-Produces concrete with unit loads ranging from 23 to 26 kN /m3 with a specific gravity between 2.5 and 2.7.
+Normal weight aggregate produces concrete with unit loads ranging from 23 to 26 KN/m3 with a specific gravity between 2.5 and 2.7.

 It has crushing strength at 28 days between 15 to 40 MPa.

-Commonly used aggregates i.e. sand and gravel; crushed rocks such as granite, basalt, quartz, sandstone and limestone.
+The commonly used aggregates i.e. sand, gravel, and crushed rocks such as granite, basalt, quartz, sandstone, and limestone.

 The aggregates having specific gravities ranging from 2.8 to 2.9 and unit weights from 28 to 29 kN/m3 are termed as heavyweight aggregate.

-The magnetite (Fe304) and Barytes (BaSO4) and scrap iron are used in the manufacturing of heavyweight concrete.
+The magnetite (Fe304), barytes (BaSO4) and scrap iron are used in the manufacturing of heavyweight concrete.

-These aggregate are obtained from natural deposits of sand and gravel or from quarries by cutting rocks.
+These aggregate are obtained from natural deposits of sand and gravel from quarries by cutting rocks.

 The most commonly used artificial types of aggregates are cleanly broken bricks and air-cooled fresh blast-furnace slag which has good fire resisting qualities.

 The bricks should be free from lime mortar and lime sulphate plaster.

-The aggregate having rounded particles with minimum voids ranging from 32 to 33 per cent.
+The rounded aggregate having rounded particles with minimum voids ranging from 32 to 33 per cent.

-It gives the minimum ratio of surface area to the volume, thus requiring minimum cement paste to make good concrete.
+These aggregates gives the minimum ratio of surface area to the volume thus requiring minimum cement paste to make good concrete.

-Interlocking between particles is preferable, so it can be used for high strength concrete.
+Interlocking between particles is preferable so it is used for high strength concrete.

 The maximum range percentage of voids is between 38 and 40.

-The aggregates having its greatest dimension i.e. length is greater than 9/ 5th of its mean dimension is termed as elongated particles/Aggregates.
+These types of aggregates having its greatest dimension i.e. length is greater than 9/ 5th of its mean dimension is termed as elongated particles/ aggregates.

 Composition: For use in concrete, aggregates should not be included in materials that can react with alkali in cement.